swiss-territorial-data-lab/proj-dqry/README.md

 ## License

-This project is licensed under the terms of the GNU GPLv3.
+This project is licensed under the terms of the GNU GPL-3.0.
 Documentation and illustrations are licensed under the terms of the CC BY 4.0.
+The modified datasets of the artisanal gold mines established by [Earth Genome](https://github.com/earthrise-media) was initially released under the MIT license.
+All license information can be found in the [LICENSE](./LICENSE) file.